Home Compare KIM vs REG

 Kimco Realty vs Regency Centers: Which Stock Looks Stronger in 2026?

-Regency Centers holds the cleaner structural position, with the lead spread across profitability and stability.
+Regency Centers holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 Kimco Realty does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.